Phoenix Self-Driving Truck Accident Lawyers

 In a typical truck accident, the trucker is usually the first person you look to for fault.
 However, if there is no driver, you cannot file a claim against a machine.
 So, who could be considered liable for a self-driving truck accident?
 While these cases would likely still be considered personal injury, they may be treated more like a product liability claim.
 In these claims, the manufacturer or the company that made/distributed the product is liable for any damages the product causes.

 This means you may have to file you claim against the company that made the truck or the self-driving operating system.
 On the other hand, you may file your claim against the company that decided to put the truck on the road in the first place, as those two companies may not be the same.

 Knowing who to hold responsible for your injuries is complex enough in a typical truck accident.
 Without a driver, it may seem impossible.
 You can’t be expected to navigate such a difficult process when you are trying to recover from your injuries.
 However, filing a claim is necessary to receive the compensation you deserve following the accident.
 That is why you need to speak with an experienced attorney.

 When companies begin testing new technologies, they should take proper precautions and the time they need to make sure they are not putting lives at risk.
 Sadly, most companies care more about their profits than they do about the lives of others.
 This means they will push for their new technology, such as self-driving trucks, to be used far before it is ready.
-We at Breyer Law Offices, P.C., find this despicable, which is why we are so dedicated to helping victims of self-driving trucks get the justice they deserve.
+We at The Husband & Wife Law Team, find this despicable, which is why we are so dedicated to helping victims of self-driving trucks get the justice they deserve.
 If you want to talk with one of our Phoenix truck accident attorneys, call us at (602) 457-6222 today.